-Prerequisite(s): ART 100, ART 101, ART 115 and ART 215 or CIS 101.
+Prerequisite(s): ART 100, ART 101, ART 115 and ART 215, or CIS 101.

 An introduction to methods of image creation and visual communication via available computer graphic software packages.
 Emphasis will be placed on the use of the computer as a production tool for graphic designers.

-Credit hours: 3 Lecture contact hours: 0 Lab contact hours: 6 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 0 6 Upon demand